The end of a calendar quarter and the start of a new one is a great time to set fresh goals for the next 90-days.

 During these calls, I like to point out some best practices as well as traps to avoid.
 I thought a nice topic for today’s blog post would be to share some of those tricky traps to avoid, which can reduce the effectiveness of goal setting.
 This is really just scratching the surface because today’s call was 3 hours long, so we really go into a lot of depth in CGC, but I’ll aim to share some of the less obvious yet still important items instead of those you’ve likely encountered elsewhere.

 A goal is a decision and a commitment.
 Setting goals can be uncomfortable because you’re narrowing your options and tightening your focus, and it’s common to try to keep your options open by pretending to commit.
 A common way to water down your goals is by defining a goal as a decision to be made and thereby not really committing yourself.

-A telltale sign that you’re doing this is if your goal includes words like define, decide, identify, figure out, determine, research, etc. Your framing is that your goal is really to make a decision instead of to implement a decision.
+A telltale sign that you’re doing this is when your goal includes words like define, decide, identify, figure out, determine, research, etc. Your framing is that your goal is really to make a decision instead of to implement a decision.
 But if you don’t know what result you’re trying to achieve, you haven’t really set a goal yet.

 It’s fine to research a decision if you really need to do that first.
 But is your research in service to an end result, or are you just waffling and delaying because you feel uncomfortable – and calling it research?

 If people can set a goal to go to Mars and then do the research along the way, what’s your excuse for needing to do the research before you’ve committed to a result?
 Your destination can still be reasonably clear even before the research is done.
 That takes courage, so be courageous, decide, and commit.